MSBradshaw/ClusterComparison/README.md

 Hierarchial clister is done on each community produced by the 4 clustering algorithms.
 In this case each community is treated as it's own graph and uses a balanced cut with a max size of 200.

-`python AnalyzeResults/hierarchical_clustering.py --algo paris --edgelist Edgelists/String_HPO_2015.phenotypic_branch.edgelist.txt --coms Coms/infomap.String_HPO_2015.phenotypic_branch.coms.txt --output SubComs/infomap.String_HPO_2015.phenotypic_branch.coms`
+`python AnalyzeResults/hierarchical_clustering.py --algo paris --edgelist Edgelists/String_HPO_2015.phenotypic_branch.edgelist.txt --coms Coms/infomap.String_HPO_2015.phenotypic_branch.coms.txt --output SubComs/infomap.String_HPO_2015.phenotypic_branch.coms --com_size 200`

 `--edgelist` tab separated edge list